-In commemoration of the 15th anniversary of the Predator Mania, Adidas introduced this high-tier boot in a very familiar palette.
+In commemoration of the 15th anniversary of the Predator Mania, Adidas introduced this high-tier cleat in a very familiar palette.
 A trademark colorway from the Predator series, the Champagne pack was tainted to its rightful heir, the Ace 17+ Purecontrol.
 The Purecut sock is outlined with the nostalgic champagne red and white upper.
 The blueprint of this limited edition colorway was co-developed by David Beckham.

 - Dust Storm Pack

 The Dust Storm colorway was set to a unique update when it was released just in time for the 2017 Champions League Finals.
 A white-meets-black concept highlights the colorway with the accent of bright yellow stripes.
-This cool-looking boot was released together with the other high-end Adidas cleats with their respective Dust-storm getup.
+This cool-looking cleat was released together with the other high-end Adidas cleats with their respective Dust-storm getup.

 - Adidas Ace 17+ Purecontrol weighs 8.5 ounces.

 - Paul Pogba, Juan Mata, Mesut Ozil and Dele Alli debuted Adidas Ace 17+ Purecontrol FG in modified versions.